congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

   c. invalid field(s) combined with valid field(s)
 5. Recover the hash configs to the default.

-### Test cases #6 - Verify generic hash running configuration persists after warm-reboot.
+### Test cases #6 - Verify generic hash running configuration persists after fast/warm reboot.
 1. The test is using the default links and routes in a community setup.
 2. Configure all the valid hash fields for the ecmp and lag hash.
 3. Randomly select one hash field for the test.
-4. Send traffic whose selected field is changing, from a downlink ptf to uplink destination.
+4. Send traffic with changing selected field from a downlink ptf to uplink destination.
-5. Do warm-reboot while sending the traffic.
+5. Randomly do fast/warm reboot while sending the traffic.
-6. After the warm-reboot finished, check the traffc is balanced between all the egress physical ports and no traffic loss.
+6. After the reboot finished, check the traffc is balanced between all the egress physical ports.
 7. Recover the hash configs to the default.